YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBBSIZMN, xxxx Block too small

-Run Time Warning: This indicates that during block certification or DSE/MUPIP integrity check the size of block xxxx was found to be less than the minimum allowed.
+Run Time Warning: This indicates that during block certification or DSE/MUPIP Integrity Check, the size of block xxxx was found to be less than the minimum allowed.

 Action: Report this database structure error to the group responsible for database integrity at your operation.